Back to Blog

 import { useLocalLLM } from "use-local-llm"; const ollama = useLocalLLM({ endpoint: "http://localhost:11434", model: "gemma3:1b" }); const lmStudio = useLocalLLM({ endpoint: "http://localhost:1234", model: "local-model" }); const llamaCpp = useLocalLLM({ endpoint: "http://localhost:8080", model: "model" });

-The backend is auto-detected from the port.
+The library detects the backend from the port.
 Each uses its native streaming protocol, so you get optimal performance regardless of which tool you chose.

 Advanced: Token-by-Token Control

 Need fine-grained control?
-Hook into every token as it streams:
+You can hook into every token as it arrives.

 tsx